Straddle and Paddle, Minnesota

 • Plan to bring some form of water treatment at least as a back-up.
 With so much potable water on the route, a few chlorine or iodine tablets should be all you need.

 The standard flow of this route starts at the Superior Hiking Trail parking lot just north of Temperance River State Park.
-Enjoy a meal at the Trestle Inn, then camp at Silver Island Lake or Lake Kawishiwi.
+Enjoy a meal at the Trestle Inn, then camp at one of the many options depending on how far you want to go/early you start.
 Day two begins with a ride to Sawbill Outfitters and a paddle in the BWCA.
-You can stay at Lake Clara, or dispersed camping along the route.
-Day three has you riding over to Lake Kimball or closer to Grand Marais.
+Day three has you riding over to Devil Track Lake or Lake Kimball.
 Day four includes a refresh and refuel in Grand Marais, before rolling back to the starting point.

 Route Alternates

-This route is highly customizable – including shortening of the route — you may want to shift or expand your ride in one of the following ways:
+This route is highly customizable – including shortening of the route or adding singletrack — you may want to shift or expand your ride in one of the following ways:

 • Continue past the Divide Lake camp to explore more of the double-track of the Isabella ranger district.
 Some of the best forest tracks in the arrowhead.